0xshubhamsingh/0xshubhamsingh/README.md

 # `shubham.`

 **BTech IT '28**
-Full-Stack • Geoinformatics • ML
+Full-Stack / GIS • ML • Quant

 ---

 ### About

-Long-term depth & progress over short-term trends.
+progress, not perfection.

 </div>